Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 This article was highlighted for PRO subscribers, Seeking Alpha’s service for professional investors.
 Find out how you can get the best content on Seeking Alpha here.

-Software has held up incredibly well throughout the COVID pandemic.
+Software has held up incredibly well throughout the COVID-19 pandemic.
 So well, in fact, that EV/Sales multiples have expanded to five-year highs even as median growth rates are at five-year lows:

-Source: Factset and JP Morgan Estimates
+Source: FactSet and JP Morgan Estimates

-While it must be fun to own the COUP's and DDOG’s of the world at 35x sales, if growth expectations continue to deteriorate it might be prudent to own a software hedge that is many multiple turns cheaper while also clearly benefiting from an economic slowdown.
+While it must be fun to own the COUP's and DDOG’s of the world at 35x sales, if growth expectations continue to deteriorate, it might be prudent to own a software hedge that is many multiple turns cheaper while also clearly benefiting from an economic slowdown.

 What if I told you there is a counter-cyclical name like that, that also has the following characteristics: